 Here are a few Cold moon rituals, intentions, and magical ideas to help you celebrate December’s full Moon.

 Part of releasing any lingering negative energy from this year is practicing forgiveness.
-This can be difficult to do if you’ve not been given an apology.
+This can be difficult if you’ve not been given an apology.
 However, it’s essential to your emotional well-being to find a way to move on from this pain.
 This anger can weigh you down and fill you with resentment.
 Life is too short to spend your days filled with that bitterness.

 You may need to forgive yourself as well.
 Do you cringe at how you acted or something you said in the past?
 This can be a small act or one so large you find yourself unable to move forward.
 Remember the words of Maya Angelou, “Do the best you can until you know better.
 Then when you know better, do better.”

 Do not leave space for shame, anxiety, doubt, or unproductive thoughts.
-Practicing this forgiveness ritual under December’s Full Cold Moon is a beautiful way to close out the year and start fresh for the next.
+Practicing this forgiveness ritual under December’s Full Cold Moon is a beautiful way to close the year and start fresh for the next.

 - Create a Winter Solstice spiral

-- Evergreen branch
+- Evergreen Branch

 - Dried citrus